 Before you leave to embark on your majestic airborne journey – take that, gravity! – make sure you have all of your documents with you.
 You definitely want to have a valid passport, the tickets (whether printed or in a digital format), your carry-on, and your usual luggage.
 Make sure your stuff fits within the regulations set down by the airline – you won’t win much by arguing with their employees at the airport!

-Don’t forget to check in – especially since online check-ins exist and save you so much time.
+Don’t forget to check in.
 That way, you’ll be still eligible for compensation in the event that your flight is delayed or cancelled or you are denied boarding due to overbooking.
 Make sure that you know your air passenger rights, established by the Regulation (EC) No 261/2004 of the European Parliament.
 If something like that did happen, Skycop would be more than happy to help you get your compensation!

 If you are travelling with checked baggage, affix something bright and memorable to it so distinguish stuff.
 That way, it will be much easier and faster to find your luggage on the conveyor belt once you land.